cannatag/ldap3/python3-ldap/docs/sphinx/source/quicktour.rst

     c.search('o=test', search_filter, attributes=['guid'])

 search_filter will contain *'(guid=\\ca\\40\\f2\\6b\\1d\\86\\ca\\4c\\b7\\a2\\ca\\40\\f2\\6b\\1d\\86)'*
-Raw values for the attributes retrieved are stored in the *raw_attributes* dictonary of the search resulty entries in c.response.
+Raw values for the attributes retrieved are stored in the *raw_attributes* dictonary of the search result entries in c.response.

+Formatted (following the schema and RFC indications) attributes are stored in the *checked_attributes* dictionary of the search result entries in c.response.
+This field is populated only if the schema is read in the server object and the check_names parameter is set to True

 Simple Paged search
 -------------------